-More so, it is known that spending time with animals and pets is good for both for the physical and psychological well-being of kids, and is a great first step towards raising a nature-loving child.
+More so, it is known that spending time with animals and pets is good for both for the physical and psychological well-being of children, and is a great first step towards raising a nature-loving child.

 Here are some ideas on how to help your son to be kind towards animals:

 - Books can be a good tool to show your kid different kinds of animals, so that he gets comfortable around aquatic animals and winged, furry, or scaled ones too.